andrewpokora/PersonalFinanceTracker/README.md

 Enter the amount.
 If you make expenses, there is no need to put a minus, it will be indicated automatically later.

 Select a category.
 You can use the filter at the top left of the window to quickly find the category you want.
 Just click on the selected category - it will change its colour - and confirm your choice.

+*New feature* Now you can split Transactions for differents Categories.
+Click "Split" button, enter Amount and choose Category for every subtransaction.

 You can add a payer or notes if needed.